-A very common word in the music business, royalties represent the amount of money paid to an artist, when someone wants to publicly use that artist’s work.
+Royalties represent the amount of money paid to an artist, when someone or some company wants to publicly use that artist’s work.

 The word royalty usually makes us think of something related a king.
 And, in a way, that is true.
 It is some sort of “payment to the king” – the legal owner of a certain product.